OCamlPro/alt-ergo/docs/sphinx_docs/index.md

 Alt-ergo supports different input languages:

 - Alt-ergo supports the SMT-LIB language v2.6. **This is Alt-Ergo's preferred and recommended input format.**
 - The original input language is its native language, based on the language of the Why3 platform.
+Since the version 2.6.0, this language is deprecated.
 - It also (partially) supports the input language of Why3 through the [AB-Why3 plugin](../Plugins/ab_why3).

 ```{toctree}